TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 #### Turbolinks

 Before we can talk about Turbo, we should briefly mention its predecessor, Turbolinks.
 Turbolinks is **no longer in active development**!
 Despite that, it's still worth mentioning as it has been around for a while (it's first major release was 2013) and it's possible that you will encounter existing applications or online articles that mention Turbolinks.
 Turbolinks would keep the current page instance alive and simply swap out the content between the `<body>` tags of the document.
+This only applied when navigating pages with links, it did not intercept form submissions.
 While Turbolinks is no longer actively developed, the concept behind it has evolved into a new framework now known as Turbo.

 To reiterate, Turbolinks is the **predecessor** of Turbo, and **Turbo is not shorthand for Turbolinks**.
 They are two different entities.